 - dataset (pandas.DataFrame) A Pandas' DataFrame with an Identifier Column and a Date Column.
 The model will be trained to predict the target column from the features. - train_start_date (str) A date string representing a the starting time of the training data.
 It should be in the same format as the Date Column in dataset. - train_end_date (str) A date string representing a the ending time of the training data.
-This will also be used as the start date of the holdout period.
+This will also be used as the start date of the holdout period if no holdout_start_date is given.
 It should be in the same format as the Date Column in dataset.

 - holdout_end_date (str) A date string representing a the ending time of the holdout data.
-It should be in the same format as the Date Column in dataset. - split_seed (int) A seed used by the random number generator. - space_holdout_percentage (float) The out of id holdout size as a proportion of the in id training size. - space_column (str) The name of the Identifier column of dataset. - time column (str) The name of the Date column of dataset. - holdout_space (np.array) An array containing the hold out IDs.
-If not specified, A random subset of IDs will be selected for holdout.
+It should be in the same format as the Date Column in dataset. - split_seed (int) A seed used by the random number generator. - space_holdout_percentage (float) The out of id holdout size as a proportion of the in id training size. - space column (str) The name of the Identifier column of dataset. - time column (str) The name of the Date column of dataset. - holdout_space (np.array) An array containing the hold out IDs.
+If not specified, A random subset of IDs will be selected for holdout. - holdout_start_date (str) A date string representing the starting time of the holdout data.
+If None is given it will be equal to train_end_date.
+It should be in the same format as the Date Column in dataset.

-- train_set (pandas.DataFrame) The in ID sample and in time training set. - intime_outspace_hdout (pandas.DataFrame) The out of ID sample and in time hold out set. - outime_inspace_hdout (pandas.DataFrame) The out of ID sample and in time hold out set. - holdout_space (pandas.DataFrame) The out of ID sample and in time hold out set.
+- train set (pandas.DataFrame) The in ID sample and in time training set. - intime_outspace_hdout (pandas.DataFrame) The out of ID sample and in time hold out set. - outime_inspace_hdout (pandas.DataFrame) The in ID sample and out of time hold out set. - outime_outspace_hdout (pandas.DataFrame) The out of ID sample and out of time hold out set.